CloudLabsAI-Azure/azure-ai-agents-labs/lab-1.md

    ![](./media/l1.task1.14.png)

-    >**Note**: The import and vectorize wizard in Azure AI Search, which will be used in subsequent labs, does not yet support text embedding models within your AI Foundry project.
+    >**Note:** The import and vectorize wizard in Azure AI Search, which will be used in subsequent labs, does not yet support text embedding models within your AI Foundry project.
 Because of this, we need to create an Azure OpenAI service and deploy a text embedding model there.
 We will use this text embedding model later when we create our vector index.

 1. On a **Select a model** window, search for **text-embedding-3-large (1)**, then select **text-embedding-3-large (2)** and select **Confirm (3)**